polymode/polymode/docs/internals.md

-## Guidelines for Major Mode Developers
+## Major Modes Guidelines

-In order for major modes to work well with polimodes, major mode code should abide the following:
+In order for major modes to work well with polimodes major modes should abide the following rules:

-  - Don't assume that the buffer is wide (aka no narrowing in place).
+  - Don't assume that there is no narrowing in place.
 If you retrieve text-properties or access a point in a buffer, make sure it's inside the accessible region of the buffer.
 Pay special attention to what happens at `point-max`.
-  - Don't use `parse-partial-sexp`; use `syntax-ppss` instead.
+  - Use `syntax-ppss` instead of `parse-partial-sexp`.
-  - If your mode uses or defines some notion of a span, follow Emacs convention for text properties and consider spans as [left closed and right open) interval.
+  - If your mode uses or defines some notion of a span or chunk, follow Emacs convention for text properties and consider spans as [left closed and right open) intervals.

 ## API